 But first, a note on "bad" sugar

 If you really want to go cold turkey on white sugar, it's time to start reading labels if you aren't already: It's hiding in everything from salad dressings to salsa.
-Look for "cane sugar" and try to avoid it as much as possible—even if it's dubbed "natural" or "organic," it's still white sugar—since even a small amount can throw your hormones and blood sugar out of whack.
+Look for "cane sugar" and try to avoid it as much as possible—even if it's dubbed "natural" or "organic," it's still white sugar.

 A glass of wine might be your preferred method of winding down from a tough day at the office, but it's also worth knowing why you might be hankering for something sweet after a few sips.
 With that in mind, perhaps it's worth indulging with one of the healthier sugar alternatives listed below.